crwsolutions/NTokenizers.Extensions.Spectre.Console/docs/index.md

 title: "Home"
 ---

-# NTokenizers Documentation
+# NTokenizers.Extensions.Spectre.Console Documentation

-Welcome to the documentation for the `NTokenizers` library.
-This library provides Spectre.Console rendering extensions for NTokenizers (XML, JSON, Markup, TypeScript, C# and SQL), Style-rich console syntax highlighting.
+Welcome to the documentation for the `NTokenizers.Extensions.Spectre.Console` library.
+This library provides a NTokenizers rendering extension for Spectre.Console.
+This packages renders Style-rich console syntax highlighting for XML, JSON, Markup, TypeScript, C# and SQL.

 This library builds on:
 - **[Spectre.Console](https://spectreconsole.net/)** for advanced console rendering